Anoka-Ramsey Community College

 Subsection i.
 Any administrative staff of the college may submit a proposed amendment to the appropriate committee.

+Subsection i.
+Any Senator may submit a proposed amendment to the Constitution committee for consideration.

 Subsection ii.
-Any Senator may submit a proposed amendment to the Constitution committee for consideration.
+Any student may submit a proposed amendment to the CSS, if a petition supporting the amendment has signatures of seventy-five (75) students, or five (5%) percent of the student body full-year enrollment (FYE), whichever is fewer.

 Subsection iii.
-Any student may submit a proposed amendment to the CSG, if a petition supporting the amendment has signatures of seventy-five (75) students, or five (5) percent of the student body full-year enrollment (FYE), whichever is fewer.

-Subsection iv.
-A proposed amendment must be presented to the CSG at least one meeting prior to the vote on the amendment.
+A proposed amendment must be presented to the CSS at least one meeting prior to the vote on the amendment.

 Subsection i.
-The Constitution shall be amended by two thirds (2/3) vote of the CSG
+The Constitution shall be amended by two thirds (2/3) vote of the CSS.

 Subsection i.
-Amendments to the Constitution, when ratified, take effect 1 week after being posted in two places (Online, on the ARCC website, and in the Student Life Activities Center) by the Director of Records.
+Amendments to the Constitution, when ratified, take effect 1 week after being posted in two places (Online, on the ARCC website, and in the Student Life Activities Center) by the Secretary.